wqaetly/ai_agent_for_skill/skill_agent/Docs/QwenQwen3-Embedding-0.6B_·_Hugging_Face.md

 # [[0.7620252966880798, 0.14078938961029053], [0.1358368694782257, 0.6013815999031067]]
 ```

-📌 **Tip**: We recommend that developers customize the `instruct` according to their specific scenarios, tasks, and languages.
+馃搶 **Tip**: We recommend that developers customize the `instruct` according to their specific scenarios, tasks, and languages.
 Our tests have shown that in most retrieval scenarios, not using an `instruct` on the query side can lead to a drop in retrieval performance by approximately 1% to 5%.

 ### [](#text-embeddings-inference-tei-usage)Text Embeddings Inference (TEI) Usage